Determinization of Integral Discounted-Sum Automata is Decidable: Determinizability of Integral NDAs is Decidable

 In this section we establish the decidability of determinization.
 To this end, we start by completing the characterization of determinizable NDAs by means of gaps, and then use the results from previous sections to conclude the decidability of this characterization.

 Recall that in \cref{lem: finite gaps -> det} we show that finitely many recoverable gaps imply determinizability.
-In this section we show the converse, thus completing the characterization of determinizable integral NDAs as exactly those that have finitely many recoverable gaps.
+In this section we show the converse, thus completing the characterization of determinizable integral NDAs as exactly those that have finitely many TRGs (and thus, by \cref{cor: inf gaps iff inf TRG}, those that have finitely many recoverable gaps).